michaeltoth/projects/LendingClub.md

 <br>
 ####Annual Income
 As we might expect, the higher a borrower's annual income the more likely they are to be able to repay their loans.
-Below I've broken the data into quintiles, and we can see that those in the top 20% of annual incomes ($95000 +) are approximately 6% more likely to be performing borrowers than those in the bottom 20% (less than $42000).
+Below I've broken the income data into quintiles, and we can see that those in the top 20% of annual incomes ($95000 +) are approximately 6% more likely to be performing borrowers than those in the bottom 20% (less than $42000).

 |               | 0% - 20%  | 20% - 40%       | 40% - 60%       | 60% - 80%       | 80% - 100%  |
 |---------------|-----------|-----------------|-----------------|-----------------|-------------|